SuperOfficeDocs/superoffice-docs/docs/online/migrate/index.md

 ![duplicate -screenshot][img2]

-* Make sure all the users who should have access to SuperOffice Online have a license and a valid email address
+* Make sure all the users who should have access to SuperOffice CRM Online have a license and a valid email address
 * Make sure there are no users currently on Travel
 * Make sure that you do not use SuperOffice Satellite and have active satellites